 To give you an example, Rubin explains that a relationship between an obliger and a rebel might go something like this: If the obliger complains about their demanding family, the rebel might remind them how much they do for their family and suggest jetting off for the weekend to do something for themselves.
 This, she points out, can be reassuring for the obliger.

 While it's clear that certain personality types simply work well with one another and others may clash, you and your partner's tendencies aren't the only factors that determine whether or not you belong together.
-Although, it can be fun (and telling) to think about what both of your personality types are and how the work with one another.
+It can be fun (and telling) to think about what both of your personality types are and how they work with one another.
 But take it all with a grain of salt—only you know what's right for you.
 At the end of the day, it doesn't matter what you and your partner's personality types are as long as you're able to make the relationship work and are happy together.

-If you're curious, which one of Rubin's tendancies you fall into, you can take her quiz to find out which one matches your personality type.
+If you're curious about which one of Rubin's tendencies you fall into, you can take her quiz to find out.